pytorch/botorch/docs/design_philosophy.md

 In botorch, we deal with various different kinds of batches:

-1. A batch of candidate points `X` to be evaluated in parallel on the black-box function we are trying optimize.
-In botorch, we refer to this kind of batch as a "`q`-batch".
+1. A batch of candidate points $X$ to be evaluated in parallel on the black-box function we are trying optimize.
+In botorch, we refer to this kind of batch as a "q-batch".
-2. A batch of `q`-batches to be evaluated in parallel on the surrogate model of the black-box function.
-These facilitate fast evaluation on modern hardware such as GPUs. botorch refer to these batches as "`t`-batches" (as in "torch-batches").
+2. A batch of q-batches to be evaluated in parallel on the surrogate model of the black-box function.
+These facilitate fast evaluation on modern hardware such as GPUs. botorch refer to these batches as "t-batches" (as in "torch-batches").
 3. A batched surrogate model, each batch of which models a different output.
    This kind of batching also aims to exploit modern hardware architecture.